intermine/InterMineR/README.md

 ## Usage

-See PDFs for detailed API and tutorial:
+See HTML for detailed API and tutorial:

- InterMineR-manual.pdf
- InterMineR.pdf
+ InterMineR.html

 ## Contributing